-THSNA the Societies is a federation of 15 of the leading non-profit organizations in hemostasis and thrombosis in the U.S. and Canada.
+THSNA Societies is a federation of 15 of the leading non-profit organizations in hemostasis and thrombosis in the U.S., Canada and Mexico.
 With the continuity between Summits provided by the new federation, we now have the opportunity to realize our vision of the Summit becoming the premier forum for hemostasis and thrombosis in North America.

 HTRS: Grant Opportunity: 2019 HTRS Mentored Research Award Program.
 The deadline for Pre-proposals for the HTRS 2019 Mentored Research Award (MRA) Program has been extended to Friday, September 7, 2018.
 The reason the deadline has been extended is that HTRS seeks a balance between hemostasis and thrombosis applications.
 Although HTRS will accept any type of application until the new deadline, we especially encourage additional hemostasis pre-proposals with a focus on congenital hemophilia or von Willebrand disease, in order to achieve a better balance between hemostasis and thrombosis applications.
 The Request for Proposals outlines the eligibility requirements and submission guidelines for the 2019 HTRS MRA Program.
 The Application Form is required as part of the submission.